albertclass/XStudio/README.md

 this library has much more useful code snippet like singleton, thread pool, http request, md5, sha1, file watcher and so on.

 ## Netbase
-this is a network library
+this is a network library package from asio.

 ## Database
 this is a package for mysql. if you well, you can translate to mssql quickly.